jesusmah/test-devops/README.md

 1. The "What is for dinner Toolchain" creation view will open.
 2. In this window, you will be asked to specify the following properties for your toolchain:
- 1. Specify a name for your toolchain that is unique among all toolchains on your Bluemix namespace DevOps section.
+ 1. Specify a name for your toolchain that is __unique__ among all toolchains on your Bluemix namespace DevOps section.
- 2. Click on the "GitHub" icon.
+ 2. Click on the __GitHub__ icon.
 This opens the GitHub settings.
 Please, give your desired name to each of the repos that will be cloned.
- 3. Click on the "Delivery Pipeline" icon.
+ 3. Click on the __Delivery Pipeline__ icon.
 This opens the delivery pipeline settings:
-   * Specify the Bluemix domain for your apps' routes (by default: mybluemix.net).
+   * Specify the Bluemix domain where your app will be hosted *(by default: mybluemix.net)*.
-    * Specify the build branch you would like your delivery pipelines to build the code from (by default: master).
+    * Specify the build branch you would like your delivery pipelines to build the code from *(by default: master)*.
+     * Specify your app and APIs endpoints which must be __unique__ within Bluemix public *(by default: "mymenu" and "menu-apis" respectively)*.
-     * Specify a unique identifier which must make your apps' names __unique in Bluemix public__ (by default: toolchain's creation timestamp).
+      * Specify a unique identifier which will be used to make the What's For Dinner microservices and their routing __unique within Bluemix public__ *(by default: toolchain's creation timestamp)*.
 3. Click the Create button to complete the toolchain creation.
-4. After creating the toolchain, make sure to deploy the microservices in the following order:
+4. After creating the toolchain, make sure to deploy the What's For Dinner microservices in the following order:
- 1. The Eureka server.
-To do this, execute the wfd-eureka-cf-ad delivery pipeline
+ 1. The Eureka server, by running the wfd-eureka-ic-ad delivery pipeline.
- 2. The Config server, by running the wfd-config-cf-ad delivery pipeline
+ 2. The Config server, by running the wfd-config-ic-ad delivery pipeline.
- 3. All other microservices, by executing their delivery pipelines
+ 3. All other microservices, by executing their delivery pipelines.

 ### Details